-The Water Tower is proposed to be retained, with placemaking / branding signage, and relocated to the neighbourhood park as a key component of the Site's interpretation program.
+The Water Tower is proposed to be retained and restored, with placemaking / branding signage consistent with its historic use for advertising, and relocated to Station Square as a key component of the Site's interpretation program.
 Relocation is proposed in order to conserve the Water Tower's value amid a changed context and setting.
 Its current location has not been identified as a heritage attribute.